 - Extras: Gig Bag

-The Best Tenor Acoustic Electric Ukuleles
+Best Electric Ukuleles – Tenor

 The Cordoba 20TM-CE is small but yet its acoustic tone quality can speak for itself.
 Solid wood substantially increases the tone quality of an instrument, so the Cordoba 20TM-CE is going to have a stronger acoustic voice than those with laminate wood top.